 - Metabolic diseases, eg diabetes mellitus (diabetes), lipid metabolism disorders, thyroid diseases.

-- Taking medicines, such as blood pressure and blood lipids, heart medication, anti-inflammatories, psychotropic drugs, tranquilizers, and strong painkillers, appetite suppressants, hormone preparations (including antiandrogens and LH-RH analogs for the treatment of prostate cancer).
+- Taking medicines, such as blood pressure and blood lipids, heart medication, anti-inflammatories, psychotropic drugs, tranquilizers, and strong painkillers, appetite suppressants, hormone preparations (including antiandrogens and LH-RH analogs for the prostate cancer treatment in Delhi).

 - Benign Prostate Syndrome (benign prostate enlargement).